chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

 In this way, the simulator
 can receive your updated control in time, without any delays.

-3. The velocity applied in simulation at any time t is v_t = v_auto + a_t * 1 / 10
+3. The velocity applied to the autonomous car in simulation at any time step t is: v_t = v_auto + a_t * 1 / 10

-where v_auto is the current velocity of the autonomous car at time step t. a_t is the acceleration you applied on the autonomous at time step t.
-1 / 10 is due the simulation runs at 10 hz.
+where v_auto is the current velocity of the autonomous car at time step t. a_t is the acceleration at time step t.
+1 / 10 is due the fact that simulation runs at 10 hz.

 4. The acceleration you can apply to the autonomous car is a real number